fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmADApplication.md

 ```

 ## DESCRIPTION
-Lists existing azure active directory applications.
+The **Get-AzureRmADApplication** cmdlet get existing Azure Active Directory (AAD) applications.
-Application lookup can be done by ObjectId, ApplicationId, IdentifierUri or DisplayName.
+Application lookup can be done by the *ObjectId*, *ApplicationId*, *IdentifierUri*, or *DisplayName* parameters.
-If no parameter is provided, it fetches all applications under the tenant.
+If no parameter is provided, the cmdlet gets all applications under the tenant.

 ## EXAMPLES